Get In The Zone Right Now! Building Your Vertical Dream Home And Tackling Zoning Issues in Manhattan Beach

 Manhattan Beach requires each new build to have garage space for three cars.
 Hermosa requires garage space for two.
 But what if you collect cars, have several teenage drivers, or want to use some of your garage space for storage?

 One solution is to include a car lift in your garage, which allows you to store your convertible mid-air during the week and park your commuter car beneath it.
-Then, when the weekend comes, you can switch up your vehicles and their storage positions.
+Then, when the weekend comes, you can switch up your vehicles.

 Other Southern California Beach Towns To Consider

-We adore Manhattan Beach, which is a great community for young families, as well as health and intentional living enthusiasts.
+We adore Manhattan Beach, which is a great community for young families, as well as intentional living enthusiasts.
 But we’re also fond of (and code experts for) Hermosa, Redondo and Palos Verdes.
 So which beach town is the right town for you?

 Hermosa Beach is a great place for young professionals, with a lively bar and restaurant scene.
 If you want a more suburban feel and the convenience of big box stores, Redondo Beach is your best bet.
 Redondo also has a harbor and marina, if boating is your thing.
-If you want a sprawling estate on a cliff over the Pacific, with a slightly older, more-established neighbors and lots of rugged land for hiking and biking, Palos Verdes Estates may be for you.
+Seeking a sprawling estate on a cliff over the Pacific?
+Palos Verdes Estates has a slightly older, more-established population and lots of rugged land for hiking and biking.

 If you know you want to build in the South Bay, but you’re not sure where, give us a call.
 We’d be happy to speak with you about your vision for your new home and the type of community you’re looking for.
 We live and work here and have expert advice about which town (and its building codes and California zoning restrictions) are best suited for your dream house.

 Thanks for reading,